OPS-E2E-PPE/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Remote_Variables.md

 Invoke-Command -Session $s -ScriptBlock { Get-Service @Using:Splat }
 ```

-### Other situations where the 'Using' scope modifier is needed
+### Other situations where the `Using:` scope modifier is needed

-For any script or command that executes out of session, you need the `Using`
+For any script or command that executes out of session, you need the `Using:`
 scope modifier to embed variable values from the calling session scope, so that
 out of session code can access them.
-The `Using` scope modifier is supported in
+The `Using:` scope modifier is supported
-the following contexts:
+in the following contexts:

 - Remotely executed commands, started with `Invoke-Command` using the
   **ComputerName**, **HostName**, **SSHConnection** or **Session** parameters
   (remote session)
 - Background jobs, started with `Start-Job` (out-of-process session)
-- Thread jobs started via `Start-ThreadJob` (separate thread session)
+- Thread jobs, started via `Start-ThreadJob` or `ForEach-Object -Parallel`
+  (separate thread session)

 Depending on the context, embedded variable values are either independent
 copies of the data in the caller's scope or references to it.
 In remote and